ComputermindCorp/drp-ai-demo-app/C03_surface_anomaly_detection/README.md

 4. To terminate the application, press the Cross button in the upper right corner of the main screen.

+>**Note:** Since RZ/V2N is a brother chip of RZ/V2N, the same execution environment is used, which causes inconsistency in display contents,
+i.e, RZ/V2N application log contains "RZ/V2H".
+This will be solved in the future version.

 ## Application: Configuration